- Revenue: $2.3 billion 1

 - 3.3 million mobile subscribers

 Cable & Wireless Communications

-Cable & Wireless Communications is a full service communications and entertainment provider and delivers market-leading basic and enhanced video, broadband internet and fixed-line telephony to to almost 1.6 million service subscribers (RGUs) represented by almost 910,000 customers as well as mobile voice and data services to more than 3.4 million mobile subscribers as of December 31, 2017.
-In addition, through its business division, C&W provides data center hosting, domestic and international managed network services, and customized IT service solutions, utilizing cloud technology to serve business and government customers.
+Cable & Wireless Communications is a full service communications and entertainment provider and delivers market-leading basic and enhanced video, broadband internet and fixed-line telephony to to over 1.6 million service subscribers (RGUs) represented by approximately 917,000 customers as well as mobile voice and data services to approximately 3.3 million mobile subscribers as of June 30, 2018.
+In addition, through its business division, C &W provides data center hosting, domestic and international managed network services, and customized IT service solutions, utilizing cloud technology to serve business and government customers.

 C&W also operates a state-of-the-art submarine fiber network – the most extensive in the region – connecting over 40 markets.